Weather-Related Closure and Cancellation Procedure

 Decisions concerning the closing or late opening of the college due to inclement weather will be made by college officials prior to 6:00 am, whenever possible.
 If significantly worsening weather conditions occur after classes have begun for the day, decisions concerning early closing of the college will be made by college officials at least 2 hours in advance of the closing, whenever possible.

-As soon as the decision to delay or close the college is reached, a notification will be issued through NY Alert, a notice will be placed on the SUNY Broome website, and will be listed on the login screen for the MyCollege web portal.
+As soon as the decision to delay or close the college is reached, a notification will be issued through Rave Alert, a notice will be placed on the SUNY Broome website, and will be listed on the login screen for the MyCollege web portal.
 An outgoing message will also be placed on the College's main switchboard.
 Students, faculty, and staff are urged to check the SUNY Broome website, listen to the radio or television for information concerning class cancellation or campus closure, or to call the main campus at 607-778-5000 for a recorded message.
 Students and college employees should not assume that announcements concerning public school systems apply to SUNY Broome.

 Decisions concerning the cancellation of evening classes (classes that start after 5:00pm) will be made before 3:00 pm, whenever possible, and will be announced in the same manner as used for cancellation of day classes.